Bastrop, Louisiana: Postsecondary schools

-The City of Bastrop offers its citizens and parish with two campuses of its Region Community and Technical College System.
-The Main Branch is on Kammell St.(ClOSED)and the other branch is on Airport Rd. adjacent to the City's and Parish Main Airport which is the Morehouse Memorial Airport.
+Louisiana Delta Community College has a campus in Bastrop.

 Bastrop High School prayer controversy

 In 2011, graduating senior Damon Fowler objected to prayer at the Bastrop High School graduation exercises, claiming a looming violation of the First Amendment to the Constitution of the United States.
 The American Civil Liberties Union of Louisiana asked the school not to include a prayer in the May 20 graduation.
 At the Thursday night rehearsal for the graduation, senior Sarah Barlow included a prayer that explicitly mentioned Jesus Christ, and during the graduation, student Laci Mattice led people in the Lord's Prayer before a moment of silence.
 The school says that Mattice was told not to include a prayer.
 Fowler stated that after his objections became public he was ostracized by other students.